skylerkatz/hover/docs/the-build-process.md

 </template>
 ```

-Finally, Vapor runs the following command to prepend the asset URL to all `url()` references in your css files:
+Finally, Hover runs the following command to prepend the asset URL to all `url()` references in your css files:

 ```bash
 find . -type f -name '*.css' -exec \